How will Corpus Christi prepare and support my child moving to the next stage of education? How will you increase their independence?

 When children join us from an Early Years setting, we liaise with the Early Years professionals to gain information to ensure a happy, healthy start to school.
 For any children with additional needs a separate transfer meeting will be held with parents/carers, Early Years providers, any relevant professionals, Reception teaching staff and the Inclusion leader or SENCo.
-In this meeting and through discussions with you, we plan for the best possible start to your child’s school life at Corpus Christi.
-Children also have induction visits in the Summer term and at the beginning of the Autumn term and teachers offer home visits to you in September to share as much valuable information as possible.
+In this meeting, and through discussions with you, we plan for the best possible start to your child’s school life at Corpus Christi.
+Children also have induction visits in the Summer term and at the beginning of the Autumn term.
+At the beginning of September, our Reception class teachers also offer home visits, which give you the opportunity to share as much valuable information as possible.
 We put in place any additional aids for transition, such as photographs or social stories, to prepare children for joining us in the Summer before they start school.

 You are invited to visit the school to ask any questions you may have and to see the school during a normal working day.

 Upon gaining a place in our Foundation Stage classes you are invited to introductory meetings to find out more about life at Corpus Christi.